SDE solvers¤

 diffeqsolve(terms, solver=Euler(), ...)

-For those SDE-specific solvers then this is documented below, and the term structure is available programmatically under <solver>.term_structure.
+For any individual solver then this is documented below, and is also available programatically under <solver>.term_structure

 Explicit Runge--Kutta (ERK) methods¤